Skip to content

 count += nums[i]

-# Traverse array elements
+# Direct traversal of array elements

 for num in nums: